sheikhdiallo/COM304_FOUNDATION_1/workup/session6/cpulator/sevensegment/sevenSegmentDisplayExamples.md

 Now modify the [simple7seg1.s](../sevensegment/code/simple7seg1.s) program to display `12345678`

-DONT LOOK at theis Answer until you have tried this yourself: [simple7seg2.s](../sevensegment/code/simple7seg2.s)
+DONT LOOK at this Answer until you have tried this yourself: [simple7seg2.s](../sevensegment/code/simple7seg2.s)

 ### step 4